modular/modular/KGEN/docs/public/programming-manual.md

     return p < 4 # gives a compile time error
 ```

-When you run this code, you'll get a compile time error telling you that "4"
+When you run this code, you'll get a compile-time error telling you that "4"
 cannot be converted to `MyPair`, which is what the RHS of `MyPair.__lt__`
 requires.

 This is a familiar experience when working with systems programming languages,
 but it's not how Python works.
-Python has a syntactically identical feature for
+Python has syntactically identical features for
 [MyPy](https://mypy.readthedocs.io/) type annotations, but they are not
-enforced by the compiler: instead they are hints that inform static analysis.
+enforced by the compiler: instead, they are hints that inform static analysis.
-By tying types to specific declarations, Mojo is able to handle both the
+By tying types to specific declarations, Mojo can handle both the classical
-classical type annotation hints as well as the strong type specifications
+type annotation hints and strong type specifications without breaking
-without breaking compatibility.
+compatibility.

-Beyond type checking, strong types are also very important for code generation.
+Type checking isn't the only use-case for strong types.
+Since we know the types
-Because we know that these types are correct, we can specialize on the types,
+are accurate, we can optimize the code based on those types, pass values in
-pass values in registers, and generally be as efficient as C for argument
+registers, and be as efficient as C for argument passing and other low-level
-passing and other low level details.
-This also is the foundation of the safety
+details.
+This is the foundation of the safety and predictability guarantees
-and predictability guarantees that Mojo provides to systems programmers.
+Mojo provides to systems programmers.

 ### Overloaded functions & methods

-Also like Python, you can define functions in Mojo without specifying
+Like Python, you can define functions in Mojo without specifying argument data
-argument data types and let Mojo infer them.
+types and Mojo will handle them dynamically.
 This is nice when you want
 expressive APIs that just work by accepting arbitrary inputs and let dynamic
 dispatch decide how to handle the data.
-However, when you want to ensure
+However, when you want to ensure type
-type safety as discussed above, Mojo also offers full support for overloaded
+safety, as discussed above, Mojo also offers full support for overloaded
 functions and methods.

-Essentially, this allows you to define multiple functions with the same name
+This allows you to define multiple functions with the same name but with
-but with different arguments.
-This is a common feature seen in many languages
+different arguments.
+This is a common feature seen in many languages, such as
-such as C++, Java, and Swift.
+C++, Java, and Swift.

 When resolving a function call, Mojo tries each candidate and use the one that
 works (if only one works), or it picks the closest match (if it can determine a